Kennel Clubs and Stud Books

 From 1873, the English Kennel Club Stud Books began.
 This increased the authenticity of the English pure breed dogs, which then attracted higher prices, particularly at that time, from the Americans.

 The Stud Books (English)

-The First English Stud Book Spine
+First English Stud Book

 The year after 'The Kennel Club (UK)' came into existence, the first in a series of 'Stud Books' was published by 'The Field' a well-known livestock magazine publisher of that time.
 This Stud Book is dated from 1859 to 1874.
 As every breeding dog or bitch was entered in a Show, it was given a number and had its pedigree recorded.
 If the dog or bitch had a reliable pedigree, that was also recorded, some dating back many generations.
 Some of these are in the form of a table and others are just a list.

 These Kennel Club (UK) 'Stud Books' have been published every year after that to this day, even through the two World Wars!
-Dogs recorded in these English Stud Books are recognized by the American Kennel Club, the Canadian Kennel Club, and the 84 countries affiliated with the FCI.
+Dogs recorded in these English Stud Books are recognized by the American Kennel Club, the Canadian Kennel Club, the ANKC and the 84 countries affiliated with the FCI.
 This recognition is reciprocal.
 So, between the world's Stud Books, many of today's purebred dogs have a background with recorded pedigrees dating back over a century and a half!

 The First English Stud Book

 The following 40 breeds appeared in this historic Stud Book:

 The First Dog Shows